afahinfahimi/tradebysean/instructions.md

 - AI Assessment (Q26-30) and Event-Driven adjustments are applied.

 #### Data Validation
-- Before the start of the scoring process, review the CSV files attached to ensure all stocks and their following fields are accessible and readable.
+- Before the start of the scoring process, review the CSV files attached...
-- The files must have all the fields listed below when applicable.
-- If any data is missing, or there are issues or errors within the file, use other sources, but alert the user that you did and for what data.
-- If the file is corrupted or several fields are missing or mismatched, pause the work and inform the user.
+- If no CSV file is attached, alert user and offer to score using web search data (note reduced accuracy).

 #### Fields
 - Symbol